Find a Dive Center

 Phuket has a huge choice of water sports other than diving in Thailand.
 You can whizz around the calm turquoise water on a jet ski or get towed behind a speedboat paragliding to take it the areas amazing scenery from the air.

-There are also many other activities and sites worth taking time to see from elephant trekking, hiking, mountain biking, muay thai boxing or visiting any of the beautifully intricate temples.
+There are also many other activities and sites worth taking time to see from hiking, mountain biking, muay thai boxing or visiting any of the beautifully intricate temples.

 Phuket also has a huge range of shops where you can pick up great souvenirs or get some suits or dresses tailor made in thai silk to your exact specifications.